 Wake and Draw off:

-No person may operate a power-driven vessel at a speed or in a manner that any wake or draw-off endangers persons or property.
-This clause does not apply to a a vessel over 500 gross tonnage, if the vessel cannot be safely navigated in compliance with this subclause
+No person may operate a power-driven vessel at a speed or in a manner that any wake or draw-off endangers persons or property. .
+This clause does not apply to a vessel over 500 gross tonnage, if the vessel cannot be safely navigated in compliance with this subclause

 Speed over bars